-Recently, Raza, Eisert, and Grilo~\cite{REG24} studied the complexity of geometrically constrained stoquastic Hamiltonians, providing a direct embedding of quantum circuits without perturbative gadgets.
+\subparagraph{Prior work.} Recently, Raza, Eisert, and Grilo~\cite{REG24} studied the complexity of geometrically constrained stoquastic Hamiltonians, providing a direct embedding of quantum circuits without perturbative gadgets.
 Their results include \clw{MA}{hardness} of high-dimensional qudit systems on $2$D lattices and even $1$D lines, as well as \clw{StoqMA}{completeness} for high-dimensional qudit systems on $2$D lattices.
 A consequence of their approach is an increase in particle dimension, i.e., beyond the qubit regime, which stems from Toffoli gates being $3$-local in qubit systems.
 However, this higher dimensionality allows for more direct applicability across a broader range of qudit dimensions and geometries, enhancing theoretical generality.
 In contrast, our approach uses spatially sparse constructions and perturbative reductions to reduce to Hamiltonians of qubits on a square lattice, which has close ties to many physically relevant systems.
-Moreover, our reduction technique draws on well-established methods from the literature, allowing application to a wider variety of problems beyond the specific case considered here.
+Moreover, our reduction technique draws on well-established methods from the literature, allowing application to and strengthening of a wider variety of problems, beyond the specific case considered here.
 While Ref.~\cite{REG24} offers a compelling alternative perspective on the complexity of stoquastic Hamiltonians, their conclusions are complementary rather than contradictory to our results.
 Both approaches contribute valuable insights, highlighting different trade-offs between generality and physical relevance.
 An open problem at the intersection of these approaches is to classify local stoquastic qubit Hamiltonians on $1$D lines.